radiantearth/stac-api-spec/CONTRIBUTING.md

 ### Submitting Pull Requests

 Any proposed changes to the specification should be done as pull requests.
-Please make these requests against the [dev](https://github.com/radiantearth/stac-api-spec/tree/dev) branch (this will require you to switch from the default of 'master', which we keep so it displays first).
+Please make these requests against the [main](https://github.com/radiantearth/stac-api-spec/tree/main) branch.

-Creating a Pull Request will show our PR template, which includes checkbox reminders for a number of things, including adding an entry the [CHANGELOG](CHANGELOG.md) and making the PR against the `dev` branch.
+Creating a Pull Request will show our PR template, which includes checkbox reminders for a number of things, including adding an entry the [CHANGELOG](CHANGELOG.md) and making the PR against the `main` branch.

 All pull requests should submit clean markdown, which is checked by the continuous integration